Jack Hedley: Early life and education

 He was unsure of what to do with his life, when he decided to follow a group of girls into a building and found himself inside RADA drama school.
 He signed up, and joined at the same time as Glenda Jackson and Alan Bates.
 The day after he left RADA, he got his first acting job, a small part in a Granada Television play in Manchester.

-His mother eventually turned her life around by establishing a direct mail firm and becoming a millionaire.
-Though for many years Jack was embarrassed by his origins, and answered questions on his "people" by saying they were either dead or abroad.
+His mother established a direct mail firm and became a millionaire.
+For many years Jack was embarrassed by his origins, and answered questions on his "people" by saying they were either dead or abroad.

 Hedley died of a heart attack after a brief illness on 11 December 2021, at the age of 92.

 Career

-His screen career began with a 13-minute drama-documentary about polio called A Life to be Lived.
+Hedley's screen career began with a 13-minute drama-documentary about polio called A Life to be Lived.
 In the late 1950s, he appeared in films and on television, such as Left Right and Centre, Fair Game and the Alun Owen-scripted television play No Trams to Lime Street with Billie Whitelaw.

 Hedley starred in the Francis Durbridge-scripted BBC series The World of Tim Frazer (transmitted from November 1960 to March 1961), the 18 instalments of which comprised three separate serials of six episodes each.
 He also played Corrigan Blake in Alun Owen's BBC play You Can't Win 'Em All (1962) the role being taken over by John Turner in the series Corrigan Blake that resulted the following year.
 He was also in Alun Owen's A Little Winter Love (1965), part of the Theatre 625 series.

-He appeared in several British films of the 1960s, including Lawrence of Arabia (1962), The Scarlet Blade (1963), Witchcraft (1964), Of Human Bondage (1964), The Secret of Blood Island (1964) and The Anniversary (1968), as well as in the occasional international film such as The Longest Day (1962).
-He also had a lead role as Lt.
-Colonel Preston in Colditz (1972–74).
+Hedley appeared in several British films of the 1960s, including Lawrence of Arabia (1962), The Scarlet Blade (1963), Witchcraft (1964), Of Human Bondage (1964), The Secret of Blood Island (1964) and The Anniversary (1968), as well as in the occasional international film such as The Longest Day (1962).
 He also starred with Stanley Baker and Jean Seberg in the film of Irwin Shaw's In The French Style (1963).